adgut1509/19.12.-Homework/index.md

 ![](images/3.png)

 Now you should see the requirements to publish and record a study.
-By default, the study design is valid and you are the study owner.
+By default, the study design is valid, and you are its owner.
 To fulfil the requirements, first, click on the icon next to *Description: No keyword(s), No affiliation*.

 ![](images/43.png)